nirtusbro/test/source/source/generic/GenericFigure.rst

 .. java:method:: @Override public void setName(String name)
    :outertype: GenericFigure

-   Postavlja ime figure
+   Sets the desired name of the figure

-   :param name: Ime figure
+   :param name: Name of the figure